EllyPirelly/learnings-wes-bos-JSbeginner/module-02-functions/README.md

 ### Grabbing Elements

-- go to a website like [MDN for example](https://developer.mozilla.org/en-US/)
+- go to any website, for example [MDN for example](https://developer.mozilla.org/en-US/)
-- inspect the input field
+- inspect the input field (so it turns "blue")
 ![input-01](./img/screen-mod02-input01.png)
 - flip over to the JavaScript console and type `$0`
 - it will return to you whatever you've currently selected